MatiseAms/generator-matise/app/templates/angular/README.md

 <%= appTitle %> Angular

 start new project on this branch run:
-* npm install
+- npm install

-To work on this project in this branch run: grunt
+To work on this project in this branch run:
+- npm run dev

+You could also install and use grunt if you think the above command has too much key presses.
+Then to work on this project in this branch run:
+- grunt